 NX618 MFM1735 – 1915TPE 321 D

 NX620 MFM2040 – 2230TPE 321 D

-The event, which featured an eye-dotting ceremony, had more than 60 honorable guests present to witness the opening of the new building, according to a statement from the airlines.
+The event, which featured an eye-dotting ceremony, had more than 60 honourable guests present to witness the opening of the new building, according to a statement from the airlines.
 With a total surface area of more than 23,200 square feet, the three-story Air Macau Operation Building consists of meeting rooms and multi-purpose rooms to facilitate better operations.

-In april 2017, Air Macau announced it was adding Komtasu charters in May 2017.
+In April 2017, Air Macau announced it was adding Komtasu charters in May 2017.
 Air Macau in the first week of May 2017 plans to operate charter flights on Macau – Komatsu market, on board Airbus A321 aircraft.
 The airline will operate a total of 2 round-trip flights.

 Air Macau launched its third Japanese route

 Air Macau launched its third route to Japan on 28 March.
 The carrier will operate four times weekly on the 2,084-kilometre route between Macau (MFM) and Fukuoka (FUK) using its A321s.
 The new sector will face no direct competition.
 Air Macau already serves Osaka Kansai and Tokyo Narita in Japan with daily flights.
 In total this summer the airline will operate to 24 destinations from Macau, of which 15 are in China, three in Japan, two each in Taiwan and Vietnam, and one each in South Korea and Thailand.
 The new route to Fukuoka will be operated as a codeshare with All Nippon Airways every Monday, Tuesday, Friday and Saturday.